sarveshadk/prism/README.md

 npm test
 ```

-`src/protocol.test.ts` is the full self-check and needs no device: RFC 9285 test vectors, CRC
-check values, exact header byte layout, all 8 rejection categories, and shuffle determinism are
+`src/protocol.test.ts` is the full self check and doesn't need a device at all.
+It covers RFC 9285 test vectors, CRC check values, the exact header byte layout, all eight rejection categories, and shuffle determinism.
-all asserted there.

 ## Roadmap

-- [ ] Audio/ultrasonic channel (ggwave binding for React Native) — Phase 2
+- Audio channel using a ggwave binding for React Native (phase two)
-- [ ] End-to-end file digest on top of per-chunk CRC-32
+- An end to end file digest on top of the per chunk CRC 32
-- [ ] Parity frame types (reserved range `2`–`15`) for forward error correction
+- Parity frame types in the reserved range (2 through 15) for forward error correction

 ## Contributing

-Issues and pull requests are welcome.
-If you're changing anything in `src/protocol.ts`, add or
-update a case in `src/protocol.test.ts` alongside it — the wire format is the contract this whole
-project (and its interoperability with the web app) depends on, so it's covered byte-for-byte on
+Issues and PRs are welcome.
+If you touch anything in `src/protocol.ts`, add or update the matching case in `src/protocol.test.ts` too.
+The wire format is what makes this whole thing, and its compatibility with the web app, work, so it's tested byte for byte on purpose.
-purpose.

 ## License